deanpcmad/twitchrb/README.md

 ### Set Client Details

-Firstly you'll need to set a Client ID, Secret Key and an Access Token.
+Firstly you'll need to set a Client ID and an Access Token.

 An access token is required because the Helix API requires authentication.